University of Toronto Scarborough: Transportation

-Food on campus
+Dining

-UTSC provides a variety of dining options across campus, ranging from subsidized student-run venues to university-managed dining halls.
+The University of Toronto Scarborough provides a variety of dining options across campus, ranging from subsidized student-run venues to university-managed dining halls.

-Student Centre Food Court

 The Student Centre contains a food court that serves as a central hub for student dining.
 The food court offers a selection of vendors, including popular chains lke KFC and Subway.
 It is frequently used by commuting students due to its central location and extended weekday hours.

-1265 Bistro

-Located on the first floor of the UTSC Student Centre, 1265 Bistro is a student-run bar and restaurant operated by the Scarborough Campus Students' Union (SCSU).
+Located on the first floor of the Student Centre, 1265 Bistro is a student-run bar and restaurant operated by the Scarborough Campus Students' Union (SCSU).
 The venue offers relatively affordable food due to subsidies from the union.
 The space has gone through multiple rebrandings since the Student Centre opened.
 A Chatime is also located adjacent to 1265 Bistro.

-Harmony Commons Dining Hall

-The Harmony Commons Dining Hall is the primary all-you-care-to-eat facility at UTSC, serving breakfast, lunch, and dinner daily.
+The Harmony Commons Dining Hall is the primary all-you-care-to-eat facility on the campus, serving breakfast, lunch, and dinner daily.
 First-year residents are required to purchase a seven-day meal plan, which is valid only at Harmony Commons.
 The dining hall also emphasizes sustainable dining practices and provides vegetarian, vegan, gluten free, and halal options.

-Market Place

 The Market Place in the Humanities Wing offers a variety of international cuisines and grab-and-go options.

-Standalone food options

-Two Tim Hortons can be found on campus.
+Two Tim Hortons locations can be found on campus.
 One is located between the Academic Resource Centre and Bladen Wing.
 The other one is at the Toronto Pan Am Sports Centre (TPASC).
-There is also a Starbucks at the Meeting Place, a La Prep at the Instructional Centre, CAFÉ DÉPÔT at the Sam Ibrahim Building, Hotpot and Tea at Highland Hall, and more.
+There is also a Starbucks at the Meeting Place, a La Prep at the Instructional Centre, Café Dépôt at the Sam Ibrahim Building, Hotpot and Tea at Highland Hall, and more.